Pentagon says US air strikes in Iraq, Syria targeted Iran-backed militia groups - RFI

 The tactic poses a headache for the coalition, as drones can evade air defenses.

-"As demonstrated by this evening's strikes, President Biden has been clear that he will act to protect US personnel," Kirby said.
+"As demonstrated by this evening's strikes, President Biden has been clear that he will act to protect US personnel," Kirby said Sunday.

+Announcement of the strikes came one day before Biden meets at the White House with Reuven Rivlin, president of Israel, Iran's arch foe.

 © 2021 AFP